User Guide

 e.g.

-will find all persons with a tutorial tag wherewed
+find /t wed assignment1will find all persons with a tutorial tag wherewedis a subword or anassignment1tag

 Examples: